OscarJGV26/INPUTS/README.md

 # INPUTS
 This library has a class called INPUT which handles PWM signals going for servos and motors/ESCs in the system.

-The begin function allows you to:
+The begin function allows you to:/
   1. Specify a desired frequency for all the PWM signals.
   2. Calibrate your ESCs at start with 1/0.
 (Careful with this...
 Do not test with propellers on!)

-In the h file you can:
+In the h file you can:/
   1.Define a number of servos/ESCs and their respective channel mapping.
   The begin function will check that there are no repeated channels for servos/motors and that the number of servos+motors doesn't exceed 8.